 Biodiversity at St Augustine's

-This year, we have been continually doing small things around our school to improve our biodiversity.
+We continually do small things around our school to improve our biodiversity.

 Each year, our Sustainability Leaders complete a biodiversity audit as a part of the Resource Smart program.
 In doing so, the students assess how our school is going in maintaining and building upon the school's natural environment.
 It is a fantastic way to see all the incredible things that we have been doing, as well as address any areas that we feel need improvement.